pkpathak143/docker_project/README.md

 Hello People!!
 I have successfully completed the DOCKER training.
 Here I'm with a project in which in just one click You can create an infrastructure for:

-1. WORDPRESS Framework and MYSQL Database
+# NEXTCLOUD and MYSQL Database
+I have uploaded the code as well as the screenshot of that project

+I have also uploaded for:
-2. NEXTCLOUD and MYSQL Database
+# WORDPRESS Framework and MYSQL Database